 And Distinctive Details & Traits!
 This is everything from the style of their clothing or costume; the line of a jacket or dress.
 To a big nose and glasses, distinct hairstyles, tattoos and distinguishing marks!
 Anything and everything that will make your character stand out in a lineup!

-It’s a bigger challenge to keep a character on model for an entire comic than you imagine!
+It’s a bigger challenge to keep a character on model for an entire comic or animated film than you probably imagine!
 That’s why Toth was making all those Model Sheets for animators!

 There’s always more we could think about too, this is by no means meant to be an ultimate list.
 I like to say comics are capable of infinite complexity.
-But to get started, Body Language, Silhouette & Distinctive Details are all you really need to start, and it works best when somehow, it expresses well who and what our character is?
+But to get started these are good places to focus on, along with the who and what your character is?